Municipal energy profiles

 Energy and emission data for municipalities

-Which power plants are there in the area of the Regional Authority FrankfurtRheinMain?
-Where are these plants located?
-What is the electricity and heat consumption in the region?
+To what extent are renewable energies used in the territory of the association?
+What energy generation plants are there in the association area?
+What is the level of electricity and heat consumption in the region?
 These questions are answered by the Energy Profiles and the Climate-Energy-Atlas.

-The municipal energy profiles compare the calculated energy consumption with the local energy production.
-Both fossil and renewable energy sources are considered.
-They also provide information on the greenhouse gas emissions caused by energy production.
-The energy and CO2 balances are calculated for all municipalities in the region using a uniform methodology.
-Energy consumption is derived statistically ("top down" approach) and data on energy production is based on individual plants recorded by the Regional Authority FrankfurtRheinMain ("bottom up" approach).
+The municipal energy profiles show the energy consumption and the associated greenhouse gas emissions in the association's area.
+In addition, the Municipal Energy Profiles provide an overview of energy production.
+For example, the development of renewable energies in the region is presented.
+The energy and greenhouse gas balances are prepared for all municipalities in the region using a uniform methodology.
+Energy consumption is generally derived statistically ("top down" approach).
+The data on energy generation is based on individual plants recorded by the regional association ("bottom up" approach) and on the energy monitoring of the state of Hesse.
 More information about the methodology can be found here.

 Take part in our work